 With the continued need to develop students’ literacy skills beyond the English classroom, the greater proportion of marks being awarded for literacy in examinations and the knowledge that employers value good literacy in their staff, literacy is a significant focus within the school.

 The school participates in the Accelerated Reader scheme, a reading scheme that allows students to read within a certain range and take quizzes on those books to help with fluency and confidence within reading.
 This is done within English lessons in Year 7 and 8, and in tutor time each week.
-We also have DEAR time in tutor for year 9 and 10 and a morning reading buddies programme where our younger students read with some of our older ones to improve their confidence before school.
+We also have DEAL time in tutor for years 7 – 11 to help expand students’ fluency and access to tier 2 vocabulary.

 Other important literacy work includes annual liaison between the school and our link primary schools.
 For example, staff from the school’s English Faculty have met with Key Stage 2 teachers to share examples of good practice in the teaching of literacy and marking for literacy.
 Our Year 10 students participate in the Jack Petchey Speak Out Challenge each year - www.speakoutchallenge.com and our school library leads World Book Day activities each March.